Ron Brill

-Brill was a Director for Circuit City Stores Inc. as well as Pharmaca Integrative Pharmacy.
+Brill was a director for The Home Depot, Circuit City Stores Inc. as well as Pharmaca Integrative Pharmacy.

-Ron Brill was honored by the community at the MJCCA’s Harry Maziar Golf Classic, June 20, 2011.
+Brill was honored by the community at the MJCCA’s Harry Maziar Golf Classic, June 20, 2011.

+In 2019, in recognition of his 75th birthday, his ongoing service to Woodward Academy and his long history of ethical leadership, Brill's family endowed the Ron M. Brill Chair for Ethical Leadership Development at Woodward Academy.